Copyrights and Permissions

 diacriTech has a simplified turnkey workflow that is managed successfully by the Rights & Permissions (R&P) team having decades of experience in communicating with third-party rights holders, publishers, and copyright agents regarding acquiring permissions.
 This workflow helps to promote transparency, minimize cost, and take the complexity out of the copyrights clearance process for third-party assets (images/photos).
 Here's a generic overview of the process.

 Initiating the Clearance Process with Research: The first step is to review the manuscript and distinguish among publisher-owned items, exact third-party contents that are protected by copyright, and third-party contents that may belong to the category of fair use/public domain.
-We strategize on the best approach for the photos/images needed; re-using media content or procurement and sourcing from stock company like Shutterstock.
+We strategize on the best approach for the photos/images needed; re-using media content or sourcing from stock company like Shutterstock.
 This is subject to author's requirements.
 The final narrowed list of licensed items is reviewed, and estimated permission fees is provided to the publisher.

 The Process of Rights Clearance: We determine the exact rights holder for the relevant content and subsequently contact the permissions unit of the corresponding publisher, author, or the appropriate party.
 The specific nature and format of the use of the material is conveyed to the pertinent stakeholder by providing as much information as possible to help expedite the request.
 Regular follow-up calls and emails are important not only in acquiring the contact of the rights holder but also in negotiation of rates for the maximum cost benefits.
 All this is done by keeping the project's budget in mind and a record of everything, starting from the preliminary attempts to locate the current copyright owner to final acceptance of license agreement or approval mails.
 An added advantage is that the team is also familiar with using permissions management services such as Copyright Clearance Center, PLSClear, and RightsLink service, which facilitate the process of acquiring permissions.